Three Drops of Blood and a Cloud of Cocaine

 After Joel Dicker here is the latest literary sensation from Switzerland: brilliant young novelist Quentin Mouron (25) with his first mystery novel, brilliantly reviewed in the French speaking world.
 This is the first time his work is available in English.

-Breaking with many conventions of the genre, the novel holds a satirical mirror to our society by entering the minds of two men at the edge of sanity.
-Sheriff McCarthy, a church-going family man, is desperately trying to keep some sort of boundary between the sordidness of his investigations and his private life.
-He is also a man trying to keep faith in human nature and the order that should prevail in the world.
-But Franck, willing to kill for the sake of a good pun, dominates the story.
-He is a disturbing, violent, totally decadent character, always over dressed, an actor with too much make-up, a man always rushing to the bathroom for another line of coke, revealing the darker workings of the case with a blood curdling laugh.
+Breaking the conventions of the genre, the novel holds a satirical mirror to our society by entering the minds of two men right on the edge of sanity.
+Sheriff McCarthy, a church-going man, desperately trying to keep a boundary between the sordidness of his investigations and his private life.
+And Franck, a violent, decadent dandy, always rushing to the bathroom for another line of coke, revealing the darker workings of the case with a blood curdling laugh.
 When the two men finally meet the entire existence of the sheriff as a righteous family man – and probably as a police officer -- will be turned on its head.